line72/usbmdistros/website/content/products/flooded_church_of_asmodeus-piss_soaked_church_of_the_wrong.md

 ---
+actualPrice: $9.00
-title: "Flooded Church of Asmodeus - Piss Soaked Church of the Wrong"
+album: Piss Soaked Church of the Wrong
-date: 2021-06-12T14:07:56
-draft: false
-artist: "Flooded Church of Asmodeus"
+artist: Flooded Church of Asmodeus
-album: "Piss Soaked Church of the Wrong"
 categories:
 - Tape
+date: '2021-06-26T15:03:02'
+draft: false
 images:
-    - "/images/covers/flooded_church_of_asmodeus-piss_soaked_church_of_the_wrong.jpg"
+- /images/covers/flooded_church_of_asmodeus-piss_soaked_church_of_the_wrong.jpg
-thumbnailImage: "/images/covers/flooded_church_of_asmodeus-piss_soaked_church_of_the_wrong-thumb.jpg"
-actualPrice: $9.00
 inStock: true
+thumbnailImage: /images/covers/flooded_church_of_asmodeus-piss_soaked_church_of_the_wrong-thumb.jpg
+title: Flooded Church of Asmodeus - Piss Soaked Church of the Wrong
 ---

 ## Tape